lucas-mdiniz/github-finder/README.md

 # github-finder
-Project made in the course "Modern Javascript" by Traversy Media
+Project made in the course "Modern Javascript" by Traversy Media for practicing ES6 async-await.